-In an article I wrote recently for Montana Parent Magazine I mentioned the importance of setting boundaries with children as you teach them new activities & just in general.
+I wrote an article for Montana Parent Magazine, where I mention the importance of setting boundaries with children.
+Boundaries are important, as you teach kids new activities & just in general.

 “Every person, not just kids, needs to know the rules & their boundaries.
 Boundaries create structure we can all relax within.” (read my other article here on page 18)